adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/.ipynb_checkpoints/README-checkpoint.md

         run()
 ```

 4. **Parsing the data**: After reading the input file we will split the data using split().
 Data is segregated into different columns to be used in further steps.
-WE will ParDo() to create a split function.
+We will ParDo() to create a split function.
 The output of this step is present in SplitPardo text file.

 ```python
     class Split(beam.DoFn):